How Many MCAT Practice Tests Should I Take?

 Not only is this more likely to lead to burnout, but it can actually hinder your progress because you’ll likely skip out on reviewing your tests, which is arguably the most important part of taking them!

-Students that attempt to complete more than 10 tests are often the most at risk for compromising this valuable review time!
+Students who attempt to complete more than 10 tests are often the most at risk for compromising this valuable review time!

 How to Know If You Are Ready for the MCAT

-• Your timing: Are you still racing against the clock to finish each section?
+• Your Timing: Are you still racing against the clock to finish each section?
 Are you guessing on multiple questions?
-Can you prioritize questions and avoid getting stuck on difficult ones?
+Can you prioritize MCAT test questions and avoid getting stuck on difficult ones?
 Ensure your time management skills are on point to complete as many questions as possible on test day.

 It's important to note that readiness for the MCAT is subjective and can vary from person to person.
 Trust your judgment, consider your comfort level and performance thus far, and only write your exam when you feel confident enough to!